inkVerb/VIP/601/Lesson-05.md

   - Arch & Debian:# `update-grub` (short version of `grub-mkconfig -o`)
   - RedHat/CentOS:# `grub2-mkconfig -o "$(readlink -e /etc/grub2.conf)"`

+### Kernel Docs
+- Official docs: [kernel.org/doc/html](https://www.kernel.org/doc/html/) (listed by version)
+- Software packages:
+  - `linux-docs` (Arch) installed at: `/usr/share/doc/linux/` (symlink to `/usr/lib/modules/x.x.x-...`)
+  - `linux-doc` (Debian/Ubuntu) installed at: `/usr/share/doc/linux-doc/...`
+  - `kernel-doc` (RedHat/CentOS) installed at: `/usr/share/doc/kernel-doc-x.xx.x/...`
+  - `/usr/share/doc/.../index.html` can be read in a local browser directly
+  - `/usr/share/doc/.../index.rst` can be read in the terminal using vim
+  - You could use `grep` from the terminal to serch documentation

 ### Kernel Command Line
 - All boot parameters are on one, single line
   - This is called the ***kernel command line*** or ***boot command line***
   - Usually the `linux` line of GRUB config: `/boot/grub/grub.cfg`
     - Default from the `GRUB_CMDLINE_LINUX_DEFAULT=` statement in `/etc/default/grub`
+  - `man bootparam`
+  - List of all kernel boot parameters:
+    - `kernel-parameters.txt` in kernel source
 - Find out what command line your system booted with:
   - `cat /proc/cmdline`
 - Breakdown